shabanzd/debian_dependency_bazelizer/README.md

 # dependency-bazelizer (WIP)

-The dependency bazelizer takes an input list of debian packages, and turns them and their entire transitive dependency subgraphs into ready-to-use, fully bazelizer modules (bzlmods).
+The `dependency-bazelizer` takes an input list of debian packages, and turns them and their entire transitive dependency subgraphs into ready-to-use, fully bazelizer modules (bzlmods).
 It also automatically references the bazelized modules in the internal registry of the repo.
 A demo of how this looks like can be found at#: <https://www.youtube.com/watch?v=69C_g4QO8xM&t=1s>

-So far, the dependency-bazelizer supports debian packages only.
+So far, the `dependency-bazelizer` supports debian packages only.
 The plan is to include Python as well in the following versions.

 ## Summary